Choosing A Camp

 Residential Camps ... operate at a permanent campsite for five or more days and nights and usually serve children from eight to 17 years old.
 Campers remain overnight.
 Camp sessions run from one week up to 8 week all summer experiences.
 They may be best for a camper who has had a previous away-from-home experience.

-Travel Camps ... move from one site to another, visiting various attactions along the way.
-Campers, usually adolesents, generally travel by canoe, horse, bicycle, boat or on foot.
+Travel Camps ... move from one site to another, visiting various attractions along the way.
+Campers, usually adolescents, generally travel by canoe, horse, bicycle, boat or on foot.
 Previous camp experience is usually beneficial.
 Sessions may last from 5 days up to 3 weeks.

 2. Camp Sponsorship

 Knowing the camp sponsorship will help you determine the camp's philosophy and its population focus.
 Camps are privately sponsored, operated by youth serving agencies such as the Boy or Girl Scouts, and by religiously oriented organizations.
 Some camps serve special populations such as children with learning disabilities or physical handicaps.
 Public and private schools, as well as governmental units, operate camping programs.

 3. Camp Activities